rust-lang/blog.rust-lang.org/_posts/2015-04-17-Enums-match-mutation-and-moves.md

 The below code demonstrates generating the next guess (poorly) in a number guessing game, given the answer from a previous guess.

-(Incidentally, nearly all the code in this post is directly executable; you can cut-and-paste the code snippets into a file `demo.rs`, compile the file with `--test`, and run the resulting binary to see the tests run.)

 ```rust
 enum Answer {
     Higher,